AlexWan0/infini-gram/README.md

 where `corpus.txt` contains one document per line. `tokenizer.json` corresponds to the HuggingFace pretrained Tokenizers file (e.g., [for gpt2](https://huggingface.co/openai-community/gpt2/blob/main/tokenizer.json)).

+Use the `--use_fm` flag to use the FM-index instead of suffix arrays.

 This implementation features:
 * Next-token and greedy generation (`--interactive_mode {0,1}`)
 * `mmap` to access both the tokenized documents and the suffix array; memory usage during inference should be minimal.